s-esna/mean-blogs/README.md

 5. Paste it in the "Authorize" section, on the top right of the swagger page

 Check description of each endpoint to see if it needs a JWT, and if the JWT of an admin, or a plain user is needed

+---

+#### 7. Features

+Key features of this project are the following:

+- CRUD operations through a RESTful API

+- Authentication:

+A user needs to be registered and logged-in to access any part of the website

+- Authorization:

+Only an admin is authorized to do certain actions (like creating blogs)

+- Tag searching & dynamic text searching:

+Blogs can be looked up using their tags, or through a search bar that looks for corresponding text in their title or main body.
+The text search fetches blogs while the user is typing.

+- Dynamic pagination:

+While the user is searching for text through the search bar, the pagination also changes dynamically.

+- Validators on front and backend for registration:

+Validators are implemented for registration (emails have to have email format, passwords have to follow a strong password format etc).
+Validators have been put for users elsewhere as well (i.e. can't submit an empty comment)

+- Email service through the 'contact' page:

+Users can send an email directly through the contact page, to a specific email address we have set up

+- User-friendly experience throughout the app:

+Be it success messages for comment submission and login, or warning messages when trying to delete a blog, actions come with corresponding and clear messages for the user.

+- Responsiveness:

+The web app is responsive for various monitor sizes.

+---